 26, 27 and 46.
-Mr. SNOWDEN asked the Under-Secretary of State for War (1) whether he will take steps to amend the Army Act, 1881, so as to provide that all offences against military discipline shall be tried by a military judge and a jury of soldiers instead of by courts-martial consisting solely of officers; (2) whether, in view of a recent judgment of the court of Cassation in Paris quashing the death sentence and all the proceedings of a court-martial posed to retain in the Army all cases of I in 1914, though the death sentence had

-[Mr. Snowden.] been carried out, he will give facilities to relatives of soldiers executed for alleged offences against military discipline to examine the records of the courts-martial by which such sentences were imposed, with a view of securing a revision of the sentences and the clearing of the reputation of the executed men; (3) the Prime Minister whether he is prepared to recommend to the Army Council the advisability of amending the Army Act so that death sentences cannot be passed upon men who, being engaged in defending their country, should be immune from death penalties for alleged infractions of discipline?
+Mr. SNOWDEN asked the Under-Secretary of State for War (1) whether he will take steps to amend the Army Act, 1881, so as to provide that all offences against military discipline shall be tried by a military judge and a jury of soldiers instead of by courts-martial consisting solely of officers; (2) whether, in view of a recent judgment of the court of Cassation in Paris quashing the death sentence and all the proceedings of a court-martial in 1914, though the death sentence had been carried out, he will give facilities to relatives of soldiers executed for alleged offences against military discipline to examine the records of the courts-martial by which such sentences were imposed. with a view of securing a revision of the sentences and the clearing of the reputation of the executed men; (3) the Prime Minister whether he is prepared to recommend to the Army Council the advisability of amending the Army Act so that death sentences cannot be passed upon men who, being engaged in defending their country, should be immune from death penalties for alleged infractions of discipline?